 Biography of Sam Low

 Sam and his wife Mariah were both born and raised right here in Snohomish County.
 Prior to being on Council Sam was a successful small business owner for 10 years.
-His wife Mariah is a Forensic Scientist specializing in DNA for a law enforcement agency.
+His wife Mariah has spent the last 15 years being a Forensic Scientist specializing in DNA for a law enforcement agency.
+Now she is the General Manager for the Lake Stevens Sewer District.
 Together they have five children with the oldest three currently attending college.
 They have two dogs, Auggie a Silver Lab and Sarge a Golden Retriever.

 Sam holds two college degrees, a Bachelor of Arts Degree in Theology; and a Master’s Degree in Organizational Leadership from MBU.
 Sam’s Master of Organizational Leadership Degree makes him uniquely qualified not only to represent District 5, but to utilize his formal training in the day to day activities of County Government.

 In 2013 Sam was elected to the Lake Stevens City Council and was selected by his peers to be Council President in 2016, where he served as Mayor Pro-Tem.
 During this time Sam also served on the Snohomish (County) Board of Health and was unanimously selected Chair of the Health District in 2015.

 Sam is active in community service both personally and through his local Lake Stevens Rotary Club where he served as President in 2016-2017.

 Contact Councilmember Low by email at Sam.Low@snoco.org or by telephone at 425-388-3494.

 - Public Works Committee Chair 2020 - 2021

 - State Transportation Improvement Board (representing WSAC) 2020 -2021 (Chair 2021)

 - Washington State Traffic Safety Commission (representing WASC) 2021